ilyasotkov/learning-kubernetes/cloud-providers/README.md

 ### Cluster updates

 Updates to VMs should **always** be rolling and the update process should be abstracted from the DevOps engineers.
 Want a new version of Kubernetes?
-Just bump the version in cluster configuration repo.
+Just bump the version in cluster configuration repo and commit changes.
+Let the tooling (CI + cloud provider interface) to handle the rest.